DaoCloud/DaoCloud-docs/docs/en/docs/dce/terms.md

 - OverridePolicy

-    [OverridePolicy](../kairship/policy/override-policy.md) is a differentiated configuration policy that defines the differentiated configuration policy for distributing multi-cloud resource objects to different working clusters, such as using different images and adding different labels in different working clusters.
+    [OverridePolicy](../kairship/policy/override-policy.md) is a differentiated configuration policy that defines the differentiated configuration policy for distributing multicloud resource objects to different working clusters, such as using different images and adding different labels in different working clusters.
 OverridePolicy, as an independent policy API, can automatically handle cluster-related configurations, such as adding different prefixes to images based on the geographical distribution of subsets of clusters and using different StorageClasses based on your cloud provider.

 ### P